 You may also request the Minister to intervene and grant you a visa (click here to learn more).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if you are eligible to apply for a bridging visa (click here to find out how an immigration lawyer or registered migration agent can help you).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if you are eligible to apply for a bridging visa (click here to find out how an immigration lawyer or registered migration agent can help you).
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa

 This article is not intended to be or taken as migration legal advice.
-The author of this article and De Novo Legal Pty Ltd disclaim any liability for any action or omission on the information provided or not provided in this article.
+The author of this article and disclaim any liability for any action or omission on the information provided or not provided in this article.
 You should always consult an immigration lawyer or a registered migration agent to form an informed opinion on your immigration matter.